| Internet-Draft | Mission Mandate | August 2026 |

 Anchor recomputation.
 When authority_set is present in full,

-the verifier MAY recompute authority_hash over it per the
+authority_hash over it per the issuance profile's

-issuance profile's integrity-anchor rules (the
+integrity-anchor rules (the mission-authority-set envelope with

-intent_hash against a Mission Intent it holds.¶
+Intent it holds.¶

 Freshness.
 When reliance requires an active Mission, obtain